martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ### Enable API JSONP
 This option enables the legacy `callback` query parameter for JSONP API responses.
 Keep it disabled unless an old integration requires JSONP.
 Normal API clients should use JSON with CORS instead.

+### Remembered browser logins
+The login page can remember a browser by storing a long-term random token in a secure cookie.
+OSPy stores only a hash of that token, not the user password.
+Use the Revoke button to delete all remembered browser logins; affected browsers must log in again with a password.

 ## Sensors Section
 The Sensors section contains settings for sensors security.